Published at

 Before MCP, the AI world was facing a similar crisis.
 If a developer wanted their AI app to read GitHub files, they had to write specific code for the GitHub API.
 If they wanted it to read a local SQLite database, they had to write entirely different code for that.
 Every connection was a custom, one-off project.

 MCP introduces a universal plug.
 It standardizes how AI applications request data and how data sources provide it.
-With MCP, you write the connection once, and any AI assistant that supports the protocol can instantly plug into it.
+With MCP, you can build one MCP server and make it available to any compatible MCP client — as long as both the client and server support the same capabilities.

 Why Do We Need MCP?
 The Problem of “Context”